Correlation between quantum entanglement and quantum coherence in the case of XY spin chains with the Dzyaloshinskii-Moriya interaction: Model

-where $\vert\uparrow\rangle$ and $\vert\downarrow\rangle$ are the basis vectors of $\sigma^{z}$ Pauli matrix in the given representation.
 Also, including the single-ion anisotropy, commonly known as the magnetocrystalline anisotropy \cite{27,28}, turns out to have a trivial contribution to the previously considered case when one explores spin-$1/2$ systems.
 In this case, the Hamiltonian \eqref{eq:2} will have the following addition:

 where $A$ is the strength of the single-ion anisotropy.
 The previously obtained ground state energy changes to:

 with the complex eigenvectors:

 and: